 3. ‘nut’ sauce

-It’s actually a really lovely sauce inspired by the Turkish sauce, ‘tarator’.
+RECIPE BELOW.
+This is a really lovely condiment inspired by the Turkish sauce, ‘tarator’.
 Similar to hummus but a little more complex with the lovely nutty flavour.
 Traditionally served with fish but lovely anywhere you need a creamy, nutty sauce with a bit of a kick.

 4. chilli oil